128technology/docs/docs/plugin_ipsec_client.md

 - **WAN-2815** Improve the memory and cpu consumption of the IPsec plugin on the router

-For the ipsec plugin, several individual processes were consolidated into a single controller process providing an overall reduction in CPU and memory when the plugin is enabled on a SSR.
+For the IPsec plugin, several individual processes were consolidated into a single controller process providing an overall reduction in CPU and memory when the plugin is enabled on an SSR.

 - **I95-50410** SSR VPN to Azure interface not working due to a stuck session

 The new version adds support for automatically detecting egress tunnel sessions that are not able to communicate with the IPsec remote server anymore.
-The recovery happens in form of automatically deleting those session allowing new egress tunnel sessions to be formed.
+The recovery happens in the form of automatically deleting those sessions allowing new egress tunnel sessions to be formed.
 Please refer to the [session-record](#session-record) section on how to enable this new feature.

 - **WAN-2361** Include the egress wan interface being used for ipsec tunnel for better tunnel insights